marioviti/Literature/Topology-Preserving Deep Image Segmentation.md

 phi: chart or coordinate system. a set of chart phia with domanis Ua is called an atlas of M if union of all Ua = M.

+Hops intersecting charts can use phis to travels from one to another. depending on the differentiability of these hop functions the manifold is more or less smooth.

 [paper](https://github.com/marioviti/Literature/blob/main/topoprese.pdf)